uc3m-aerospace/DMG/README.md

 ## Installation Guide
 Installation requires simply that you download [DMG](https://github.com/uc3m-aerospace/DMG).
-Then, you have the *DMGSetup.m* file.
+Then, you have to run the *DMGSetup.m* file.
 It includes all the necessary path to your root base directory.
 The file only need to be run once.

 Make sure that the *DMG* directory is your working directory.